getpawprint/slate/source/includes/_requests_v3.md

 ]
 ```

 Creates the requests, which will show up in the admin portal as 'new'.
-In v3, `stripe_token` is required, and
+In v3, `stripe_token` is mostly required, and
-we won't be creating or charging Stripe customer accounts.
+we won't be creating or charging Stripe Customer accounts.
 If a promocode is supplied but the total comes out to $0.00,
 or if the product is free (e.g. `wag` request), then `stripe_token` is neither required nor charged.
 Returns an array of the newly created request IDs.